William Jacob Knox Jr.: Early life and education

-Knox was born on January 5, 1904, in New Bedford, Massachusetts, to William Knox, a US postal worker, and Estella Briggs.
+Knox was born on January 5, 1904, in New Bedford, Massachusetts, to William Jacob Knox Sr., a US postal worker, and Estella Briggs.

-William had a slave heritage as his grandfather, Elijah Knox, bought his freedom from slavery in 1846.
-One of the grandmothers of the Knox children was Harriet Jacobs, the writer of a popular slave narrative titled Incidents in the Life of a Slave Girl.
-The Knox family had a strong “tradition of upward mobility through education”.
+William Sr. had a slave heritage as his grandfather, Elijah Knox, was an enslaved carpenter in Edenton, North Carolina.
+Elijah's eldest child was Harriet Jacobs, the author of Incidents in the Life of a Slave Girl.
+According to family tradition, William Jacob Sr. was given his middle name "in honor of his aunt Harriet and his uncle John S." The Knox family had a strong "tradition of upward mobility through education".

 William was the oldest of 5 children.
-Knox and his two younger brothers, Clinton Everett and Lawrence “Larry” Howland, all attended Harvard University (as well as other universities).
+Knox and his two younger brothers, Clinton Everett and Lawrence "Larry" Howland, all attended Harvard University (as well as other universities).
 All three earned doctoral degrees, William and Lawrence studying chemistry and Clinton studying history.
 William entered Harvard as an undergraduate in September 1921 and graduated in 1925.
 During his time at Harvard, William faced persecution and fought racist discrimination.
 He was accepted into Harvard University's undergraduate program in 1921.
 He was told to report to the freshman housing once he arrived for the semester.
 Upon arriving, Knox was immediately ousted for being black and was forced to give up his room in the whites-only dormitories.
 This confrontation with the housing at Harvard and many other instances such as realtors only offering an abandoned brothel may have influenced Knox heavily, as he would join the National Association for the Advancement of Colored People (NAACP) in Rochester, New York, after his work in the Manhattan Project.
 William Knox confronted discrimination head-on by receiving further education.

 In 1929, Knox began to teach at Howard University, a private university in Washington, D.C.
 While instructing at Howard, Knox was introduced to his wife, Edna Lenora Jordan.
 Knox and Jordan were legally wed on September 1, 1931.
 Together they had one child, Sandra Knox.